-Did you know that the use of Virtual Reality in retail and marketing sectors is expected to generate almost $2 billion by 2022?
+Did you know that the use of Virtual Reality in retail and marketing sectors is expected to generate almost $2 billion by 2022 ?
 Yes, that’s right.
 Statistics show that 2/3 of Internet users would be interested in VR and over 60% said such technologies would change the way they shop.
 The use of VR software is moving past first-generation devices into moderate adoption.
-In consequence, retailers are fast recognizing VR in retail as a transformational tool that can create engaging customer experiences.
-In this article, we will focus on the importance of deploying VR in retail and the benefits of Virtual Reality for retailers.
+In consequence, retailers are fast recognizing virtual reality in retail as a transformational tool that can create engaging customer experiences.
+In this article, we will focus on the importance of deploying vr for business and the benefits of Virtual Reality for retailers.

 The benefits of Virtual Reality for business

 Through the use of VR, stores can test an almost infinite number of layouts to see which will be best for their business.
 There are numerous advantages to using a VR environment rather than experimenting in an actual physical space.
 You don’t have to move around heavy shelves from spot to spot.
 Your employees and products are safe from possible accidents.
 Finally, less time is required to transition to a new layout.

 On top of that, Virtual Reality in retail goes beyond its inclusion in-store.
 You can use it for research purposes and for the planning phase.
 Displaying (and presenting to clients) various products and services through VR tools can let you understand whether your ideas will be successful before they are released into physical stores.
 It is a great way to understand what your customers expect and how they want to interact with your brand.
 Virtual Reality retail stores offer competitive advantages of appealing to customers in new and high-end ways.

 Thanks to Virtual Reality in retail, you can unleash the potential to create unique brand experiences that drive conversions and repeat visits.
 The only thing you need to remember is that the user must stay as immersed as possible to get the most out of the experience.
 Currently, the most popular ways VR is used in retail are the following: